 AI Compliance for 🏛️ Government Contractor in Maryland

-Government Contractor companies in Maryland face specific AI requirements under HB 1339 — Automated Decision Systems.
+Government Contractor companies in Maryland face specific AI requirements under No comprehensive private-sector AI law — state-government AI governance under SB 818 (AI Governance Act of 2024).
 Federal AI guidance plus state laws create complex compliance landscape.
 FAR AI provisions apply.

 What Government Contractor businesses in Maryland must do